-In AP Seminar, students will read and analyze a variety of sources, discover and research a problem, and create a solution.
+In AP Seminar, students will read and analyze a variety of sources, discover and research multiple problems, and create solutions, resolutions, or conclusions.
 In AP Research, students will find a gap in current research, conduct their own research, write about, and present their findings.